Loki credits hide detail about 'The Variant': What it means

 Here's the other side of the argument.

-In the comics, following the destruction of Ragnarok, the Asgardians were reborn on Earth.
+In the comics, following the Ragnarok destruction, the Asgardians were reborn on Earth.
 There, Loki took on a female form.

 Loki's gender is also marked as "fluid" in his TVA file, suggesting he can change at will.